 This question touches on three points, but the three points are related.
 The first point is knowing when the manuscript is ready to go out for agent consideration.
 I’m sure I’ll post more about this issue in many different contexts later, since “When is a manuscript finished?” is one of the biggest questions writers have.
 The second point is when to query an agent.
 The third point is teenage authors.

 Point One: When is a Manuscript Finished?

 Think about getting to a point when you’ve worked it so long and so much that you’re frustrated with it and never want to see it again.
 Then tack a couple more revisions on there.
 Then you might actually be ready.
-The answer to “When is a manuscript finished?” is when other people (who know what they’re talking about) have read it and ripped it apart and you’ve put it back together.
+The answer to “When is a manuscript finished?” is when other people (who know what they’re talking about) have read it and ripped it apart and you’ve put it back together (try finding critique partners or a critique group).
 At least twice.
 In my previous life as an aspiring author, I sent out manuscripts that I thought were ready.
 They weren’t and I collected a nice bouquet of rejections.
 You never truly know until you try, that’s true.
 But if you’re sending out of frustration or out of a lack of ideas for what more you could possibly do to make it better, that’s when you should ask trusted readers for feedback and revise again.
 Speed benefits nobody when you’re trying to finish a manuscript.
 You might as well take that time to really, really, really polish and perfect your submission.

 Point Two: When Should You Query Agents?